 Case Study: Scan-to-BIM

-Project: HM Government Building Scan-to-BIM
+Project: HM Government Building

 This Grade II listed building is part of the estates owned by HM Government and dates back to the late 19th century.